This is a guest blog from contributor Zac Johnson.

 As they commonly say in the world of online marketing and business, “the money is in the list”.
 While this very well may be true, it’s simply not as easy as creating a mailing list, getting subscribers, and then cashing in.
 Like anything worth doing, this will also take some time and expertise to master.

 To help with this process, I’m going to highlight five unique and effective ways to improve your email marketing efforts.
 Many of these methods I still use today for my own personal email, branding and marketing.
 If it’s working for me, it should also work for you.

-Grow Your Expertise and Bring with Every Email
+Grow Your Expertise with Every Email

 How many emails are you sending out on a daily basis?
 Not from your business, but from your actual inbox.
 Just 50 emails per day (which doesn’t seem like a lot), can quickly add up to more than 18,000 emails being sent per year.
 With so many emails going in and out of your inbox, are you missing out on a great branding opportunity?

 This is something I personally thought about, especially when I would see other emails with great signatures and personal information.
 So I decided to look into this a bit more and set one up for myself.
 I ended up creating a custom Gmail signature that you can see below.

 Not only does it make my emails look more professional, it also generates a decent amount of activity for my website, blog, social profiles, and latest content that is featured at the bottom of every email I send.
 Best of all, this is extremely easy to setup and you never know what type of opportunities might come as a result of it.